onecommons/unfurl/docs/projects.rst

 Connections
 -----------

-A map of connection templates containing account credentials to use.
+A map of connection templates.
+Connection templates are TOSCA relationship templates that represent connections to cloud providers and other online services.
+The properties for each connection type match the environments variables commonly associated with each cloud provider.
+You can directly set the properties here or set the corresponding environments variables.
+If directly set here they will set the corresponding environments variable when executing a job.

 Inherited connection templates can be renamed locally by including an item with the new name as its key and old name as its the value.
+You can also delete the connection by setting its key to null.

 External
 --------